premAI-io/state-of-open-source-ai/README.md

 [book]: https://book.premai.io/state-of-open-source-ai

+Do you want to discuss about any of the topics covered in the book?
+We have a dedicated channel (#book) in our [Discord](https://discord.com/invite/kpKk6vYVAn).

 ## Contributing

 You can help keep the book up-to-date!
 Contributions, issues, and comments are welcome!
 See the [Contributing Guide](https://book.premai.io/state-of-open-source-ai/#contributing) for more information on how.